 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Help!
 I really mean it!

-It is part of the Charlie & Lola series and is a This picture book is a hardcover edition that was published by Turtleback Books on March 5, 2009 and has 24 pages.
+It is part of the Charlie & Lola series and is a picture book that was published by Turtleback Books on March 5, 2009 and has 24 pages.

 Explore it on Goodreads or Amazon.